 Pricing: Free for up to 50 subscribers; starts at $5 a month for less than 200 subscribers

 Revue is an email newsletter tool designed for writers and publishers, with names like Vox Media and Fast Company among its users.
 The platform has a simple, text-focused email builder tool that lets users embed media, drag-and-drop links to relevant content, and add integrations to content curation tools like Pocket.

 Pricing: Free for up to 500 subscribers; plans start at $9 a month

-Sendicate is a design-centric email newsletter tool for small businesses.
-Access email newsletter templates and an easy-to-use email builder, as well as more advanced features like subscribing segmenting, reporting and email scheduling.
+Sendicate is a design-centric email newsletter software for small businesses.
+Access email newsletter templates and an easy-to-use email builder, as well as more advanced features like subscribing segmenting, reporting, and email scheduling.

 Pricing: Free for up to 300 emails a day; plans start at $25 a month for up to 40,000 emails a month

-Sendinblue brings together email newsletters, SMS marketing and chat in a platform that caters well to small and mid-size businesses.
-Get access to an extensive library of templates, HTML editor and drag-and-drop functionality in building email newsletters.
+Sendinblue brings together email newsletters, SMS marketing, and chats in a platform that caters well to small and mid-size businesses.
+Get access to an extensive library of templates, HTML editor, and drag-and-drop functionality in building email newsletters.
 You can also link automated emails, including an email newsletter signup, to a range of customer actions using the platform’s powerful automation features.